For this type of pipe, the manufacturing process consists of the following stages:

-If the head are to be fitted with an elastic joint, the material for the joint is first shot-peened.
-Once formed geometrically, it is given a coat of primer and is fitted onto the pipe.
-Then it is coated with 200 micron of epoxy resin to guarantee its durability against any aggressive agent.
+If the heads are to be fitted with an elastic joint, the material for the joint is first shot-peened and once formed geometrically, it is given a coat of primer protection and is fitted onto the pipe.
+Then it is coated with epoxy alimentary resin to guarantee its durability against any aggressive agent.

 Creation of the reinforcement cage

 The steel used in fittings (axis rods and separators) is smooth, whereas the coils of reinforcement are made from corrugated steel.

 To make the axis rods, a coil of smooth steel of the chosen diameter is fitted onto the winder.
 The steel runs through straightening rollers to a pre-set position when it is automatically sheared.